MischaU8/yumyum/modelling/model-a-threaded-bar_xd44A2lopCQ.md

 Uploaded: 2023-05-19

-yum yum Floyd here with a quick look at modeling a threaded bar in plasticity start by creating a cylinder then create a spiral the same diameter and increase the turns attribute to your liking
+yum yum Floyd here with a quick look at modeling a threaded bar in Plasticity start by creating a cylinder then create a spiral the same diameter and increase the turns attribute to your liking